Mining in Malaysia: Gold

+Bau, Sarawak, was a hub for Chinese Malaysian gold miners in the 1800s, with periodic revivals in mining throughout the 20th century.
+In 2024, 3.3 million ounces of gold were discovered in the Bau area.

 Iron ore

 Currently there are 98 iron ore mines in operation in Malaysia.
 Most of them are small mines operating in Johor, Kedah, Kelantan, Malacca, Pahang, Perak and Terengganu.
 In 2012, the annual production of iron ore was 10,077,136 tons.

 Kaolin

 Kaolin reserves in Malaysia is estimated to be around 112 million tons which are spread in Johor, Kelantan, Pahang, Perak, Sarawak and Selangor.
 In 2012, the annual production of kaolin was 390,000 tons.

 Limestone

 Limestone deposit in Malaysia is abundant, with reserve estimated to be 12 billion tons located throughout Kedah, Kelantan, Negeri Sembilan, Pahang, Perak, Perlis, Sabah Sarawak and Selangor.
 In 2012, the annual production of limestone was 36 million tons.

 Mica

 There are two mica mines in Malaysia, which are located in Bidor, Perak.
 In 2012, the annual production of mica was 4,000 tons.

 Sand and gravel

 Sand and gravel are found in Johor, Kedah, Perak, Sarawak and Selangor.
 In 2012, the annual production of sand and gravel was 40 million tons.